 To settle a long-standing disagreement among action movie connoisseurs, this is why Predator is better.
 Everybody dies except Schwarzenegger, and even he barely escapes.
 Regardless, nobody is going to know about the mission.
 It was the battle of their lives, and it was effectively pointless.
-Plus, there are no chick speaking roles.
+Plus, there are no female speaking roles.

 Even if a man embraces his mortality, he can still hold on to the thought that he will have an impact on the world.
 This makes a man just as lazy as going to church.
 There is an extremely high chance the world will go on just fine without you.
-Your girlfriend will find a new boyfriend, your friends will drink new beers and come up with new inside jokes with someone else, and your boss will get a stack of 100 resumes from people who can do your job better than you can.
+Your girlfriend will find a new boyfriend, your friends will drink new beers and come up with new inside jokes with someone else, and your boss will get a stack of 100 resumes from people who can do your job better than you.
 Sure, people will mourn you, but they’ll die too, and so will the people who mourn them.
 It doesn’t take long to be a few degrees of separation from the world.

 There are two ways to feel about this.
 You can use your transience as an excuse to eat Cheetos.
 Or you can use your transience as an eternal axe to grind, as the true, Sisyphean struggle.
 The fact that you are expendable makes you angry, which is another way of saying it’s a wellspring of energy.

 “Happily ever after” could sum up the final act of every chick flick.
 It’s indicative of the need for a psychic anchor in the female mind.
-This is why chicks hold on to mementos, take pictures, and want to be friends on Facebook.
+This is why chicks keep mementos, take pictures, and want to be friends on Facebook.
 It’s why they start planning their wedding even when they still think boys are gross.
 The wedding is the drive for permanence, which is comforting for girls.
 And for girls, comfort is empowerment.